-(2) A letter of credit has been deposited with The Bank of New York Mellon, trustee, covering the funds necessary for the purchase of the securities in the Diversified Income Wave Trust, the Energy Innovation Trust, the National Municipal Trust, the New York Municipal Trust, the REIT Trust and the US Low Volatility Trust, represented by purchase contracts.
+(2) A letter of credit has been deposited with The Bank of New York Mellon, trustee, covering the funds necessary for the purchase of the securities in the Diversified Income Wave Trust, the National Municipal Trust, the New York Municipal Trust and the US Low Volatility Trust, represented by purchase contracts.

 (3) A portion of the Public Offering Price represents an amount sufficient to pay for all or a portion of the costs incurred in establishing the trusts.
-These costs have been estimated at \$6.732, \$4.296, \$1.898, \$3.266, \$7.242 and \$7.125 per 100 units of the Diversified Income Wave Trust, the Energy Innovation Trust, the National Municipal Trust, the New York Municipal Trust, the REIT Trust and the US Low Volatility Trust, respectively.
+These costs have been estimated at \$4.068, \$1.898, \$2.227 and \$7.339 per 100 units of the Diversified Income Wave Trust, the National Municipal Trust, the New York Municipal Trust and the US Low Volatility Trust, respectively.
 A distribution will be made as of the close of the initial offering period or six months after the initial date of deposit (at the discretion of the sponsor) to an account maintained by the trustee from which this obligation of the investors will be satisfied.
 Organization costs will not be assessed to units that are redeemed prior to the close of the initial offering period or six months after the initial date of deposit (at the discretion of the sponsor).
 To the extent that actual organization costs are greater than the estimated amount, the sponsor has agreed to cap the organization costs so that not more than \$8.00 per 100 units of a trust will be deducted from the assets of a trust.